Battle of Sabugal

-The Battle of Sabugal was an engagement of the Peninsular War which took place on 3 April 1811 between Anglo-Portuguese forces under Arthur Wellesley (later the Duke of Wellington) and French troops under the command of Marshal André Masséna.
+The Battle of Sabugal was a meeting engagement of the Peninsular War which took place on 3 April 1811 between Anglo-Portuguese forces under Arthur Wellesley (later the Duke of Wellington) and French troops under the command of Marshal André Masséna.
 It was the last of many skirmishes between Masséna's retreating French forces and those of the Anglo-Portuguese under Wellington, who were pursuing him after the failed 1810 French invasion of Portugal.

-In poor weather, with heavy rain and fog, Allied forces succeeded in forcing the demoralized French force into retreat.
+In poor weather, with heavy rain and fog, Allied forces succeeded in forcing the demoralized, undersupplied French force into retreat.
+At Sabugal, as in the subsequent Battle of Fuentes de Oñoro, the French command, in particular Jean Reynier, ineffectively interacted with their supreme commander, Masséna, who had no respect among his subordinate commanders from the very beginning of the Portuguese campaign.
 The victory was lauded by the British; Sir Harry Smith, then a junior officer of the 95th Rifles and a participant in the battle, remarked "Oh, you Kings and usurpers should view these scenes and moderate ambition" while Wellesley later referred to the Light Division's action in the battle as "one of the most glorious that British troops were ever engaged in".

 Background

-By October 1810, Marshal Massena’s French army had been halted by the Lines of Torres Vedras, and the Peninsular War had reached a stalemate.
+For almost a year the defensive Lines of Torres Vedras were under construction, and thanks to a tight intelligence blockade, everything was kept secret.
+Wellington declared that the French would not be able to dislodge him from Portugal with an army of less than 100,000 men, whilst Napoleon provided Masséna with only 65,000.
+By October 1810, Marshal Masséna's French army had been halted by the Lines of Torres Vedras, and the Peninsular War had reached a stalemate.
 Realising that a drive on to Lisbon before the onset of winter was unlikely, Masséna prepared to see out the winter months and renew the fight in the spring, despite scorched earth policies by the Allies rendering foraging for food very difficult.
-Having survived the winter, however, Massena order a general retreat on 3 March 1811, and the British forces under Wellesley followed.
+Having survived the winter, however, Masséna order a general retreat on 3 March 1811, and the British forces under Wellesley followed.
 By the onset of April, the French forces were just inside Portugal, aligned along the Côa river.
 Jean-Baptiste Drouet, Comte d'Erlon's 9th Corps defended to the north, Louis Henri Loison's 6th Corps was in the centre and Jean Reynier's 2nd Corps held the south flank at Sabugal.
 Resting in the rear areas was Jean-Andoche Junot's 8th Corps.
 It was at Sabugal that Wellesley attempted to crush the French flank by attacking forces of the isolated 2nd Corps.

 While the 1st, 3rd, 5th and 7th British-Portuguese divisions performed a frontal attack, the flanking Light Division miscalculated and attacked the French 2nd Corps in the flank rather than from the rear.
 With the leading British units cut off, and poor weather approaching, the British situation became increasingly difficult.